-Effective March 27, 2012 the online visit reservation system will be available 24 hours per day Tuesday through Sunday (unavailable on Monday).
+The online visit reservation system will be available 24 hours per day Wednesday through Monday (unavailable on Tuesday).

 Social visits are normally non-contact, conducted through a visit window using telephone handsets.
 Contact visits are allowed at

-the East Mesa and Facility 8 Detention Facilities.
+Facility 8 Detention Facility.
 Each facility has a visit schedule that specifies the days and times available

 for inmate social visits and are subject to change without notice.
 Refer to a specific facility’s visit schedule by selecting the

 Due to the overwhelming success of the

 online reservation option, telephone visit reservation hours will only be accepted from 10:00 a.m. to 2:00 p.m., Wednesday through Monday.
 Inmates are allowed two 30 minute social visits per week.
 The visit week begins on Sunday and ends on Saturday.

 Inmates are only allowed one visit per day.
 Inmate workers are allowed additional visits dependent on their work schedule.